PeterStrick/Serial-Keys/README.md

 ~~- [ ] Move the changelog file from Google Sites to Github~~

-- [ ] Compile a setup for the current version, aswell as make a portable version
+- [x] Create a Updater and a portable Zip file.